DragonEggBedrockBreaking/CarpetPlusPlus/README.md

 This works well together with the renewable dragon eggs from Carpet TIS Addition.
 I think that Carpet TIS Addition's own renewable dragon heads feature is unreasonable.

+### sonicBoomDropsEchoShard

+If an mob is hit by a sonic boom, an echo shard falls off it.
+Most mobs will die on the first hit, so you either need to constantly supply mobs, or you need to supply stronger mobs like iron golems and constantly heal them.
+This also works when a player is hit.

+### emergingWardenDropsDiscFragments

+When a warden emerges, it drops between 1 and 3 disc fragments.
+For an efficient farm, you would need to transport the wardens to the nether quickly, since a new warden cannot spawn near an old one, and a warden can only emerge once.

 ## Downloads

 You can download both stable releases of the mod, and also beta releases, from [Github Releases](https://github.com/DragonEggBedrockBreaking/CarpetPlusPlus/releases).